Mattmej/liri-node-app/README.md

 <br/>
 <br/>

-If the user does not enter the name of a movie after this argument, the app will display the information for the movie _Mr.
+If the user does not enter the name of a movie after this argument, the application will display the information for the movie _Mr.
 Nobody_.

 ![liri_movie_default](https://github.com/Mattmej/liri-node-app/blob/master/gifs/liri_movie_default.gif)